mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/tutorials/login-cluster/index.md

 If your group can access a cluster managed by Kommander, you can connect to that cluster from the Kommander landing page.

 In this example, the Kommander cluster has two managed clusters on Azure but, as a user, you can only access the management cluster.
+In a different scenario, if you do have access to the other clusters, follow these steps to create a kubectl token for the desired attached or managed cluster.

 1. Go to the landing page provided by an administrator, and select **Generate Kubectl Token**.